 Wrong Address

-What it is: Sending crypto to incorrect address.
+What it is: Sending cryptocurrency to a wrong address.

 - Use address book features